 As she raised her glass to his, he said, "We should also toast the beginning of our getting to know each other in a more meaningful way."

-She suddenly frowned.
+She frowned.
 "You're not Spock.
-You're the robot."
+You really are the robot."
 She turned away.

 "No. I am not."

 He turned her to face him.
 "I like your dress."

 "Because the color flatters you."
 He set his glass down on the table.

 "I left something out when I told you I liked your dress earlier."
 He took her glass from her and set it down on the table next to his.

 He nodded, running a finger down the front of the dress.
 "It enhances your beauty."